19. January 14th. Webster and the summer holiday visit

 The only thing stopping your visit is the cheerful family law triumvirate of Adler/Amlot and O’Leary.
 Eventually, you will be old enough to tell them what you think.
 At ten, you already have the right to speak out on what you want.
-But soon enough, if you choose, you will be able to apply your own legal pressure on the happy threesome.
+But soon enough, if you choose, you will be able to apply your own legal pressure on that family law threesome.

-I am already old enough to do that and with the benefit of age and experience, I have seen that they have made a terrible judgment-call that is child abuse.
+I am already old enough to do that and with the benefit of age and experience, I have seen that they have made a terrible judgment-call in that deceitful action they brought in family court, with switch judge Michele O’Leary, that is both parental alienation and child abuse.

-Because they all work in family law, charging people at the lowest ebb in their lives during separation with the breakdown of a family unit, a fortune to advise them on what’s best for children.
-Do you know often they charge £500 an hour – for hundreds of hours – just to pretend they are doing something useful in life, when the reality is they are exploiting vulnerable people at thier lowest ebb and harming children in this process.
+These three all work in family law, charging people at the lowest ebb in their lives during separation with the breakdown of a family unit, a fortune to advise them on what’s best for children.
+Do you know often they charge £500 an hour – for hundreds of hours on one family – just to pretend they are doing something useful in life, when the reality is they are exploiting vulnerable people at their lowest ebb and harming children in this process.
 Operating with the weight of British family law behind them.

 Clearly it is your right to know the details of how they succeeded in stopping your from being with me, both now, as a 9 year old who doesn’t get letters in post from me anymore, as well as later, when you are able to process cognitive thought to arrive at an understanding of your own.